Sheeba-Analytics/Sales_Customer_Performance_Analysis/presentation/README.md

 # Project Presentation

-This folder contains the presentation slides summarizing the key findings from the Market Analysis Dashboard project.
+This folder contains the presentation slides summarizing the key findings from the Sales_Customer_Performance_Analysis Dashboard project.

 ### The presentation highlights: